hessammehr/hessammehr.github.io/CV.md

 ## Education

 ### PhD – Chemistry <span> University of British Columbia, Canada | 2012–2017 </span>
-From doped silicon to superconductors, the ability to fine-tune materials' electronic structure has transformed the landscape of possible material properties.
-Translating this idea to the field of organic chemistry, I demonstrated how the interplay of molecular shape and electron delocalisation can modulate and even defy properties like aromaticity.
+From doped silicon to superconductors, fine-tuning of electronic structure has transformed the landscape of possible material properties.
+Translating this idea to organic chemistry, I demonstrated the interplay of molecular shape and electron delocalisation to modulate and even defy properties like aromaticity.

 ### BSc – Electrical Engineering <span> Sharif University of Technology, Iran | 2005–2009 </span>
 Focus areas: Digital signal processing, photonic crystals.